 A master’s degree in Forensic Psychology will open doors to a variety of professional opportunities that apply the art and science of psychology to the understanding and functioning of legal and related fields, including such areas as evaluating criminal minds and detecting criminal action.

-The M.A. in Forensic Psychology: LPCC Track program at our Los Angeles campus prepares students to sit for the national licensure exam to become a professional clinical counselor.
+The M.A. in Forensic Psychology: LPCC Track program at our Los Angeles and Irvine campuses prepares students to sit for the national licensure exam to become a professional clinical counselor.

 Prepares students to sit for State of California Licensure as a Licensed Professional Clinical Counselor (LPCC).

 700 hours over 9-12 months